Understanding the Value of Your Business Ecosystem

 Most of those surveyed are fully aware of just how critical IT modernization is in their ability to drive revenue.
 As many as 95 percent surveyed say they maintain some form of ecosystem aspirations, but almost half (48 percent) said that modernizing their existing IT systems and applications is one of their biggest integration challenges.
 Upgrading legacy systems is so key to a successful modernization project that 81 percent said that replacing them will play a role in supporting emerging business initiatives.
 Add in here all those things you just said: Ecosystem integration improves partner onboarding time through prebuilt templates and connectors, enables you to modernize, etc.

-Speeding up is just one of the ways that integration technology can help your business ecosystem.
+Speeding up partner onboarding time is just one of the ways that integration technology can help your business ecosystem.
 Many enterprises struggle to onboard new customers due to customized requirements for new business flows, and it’s especially difficult for cloud and SaaS organizations to onboard new customers and support all their data needs.

 The companies that are adopting an “outward-in” strategy, however, are reaping the advantages of business ecosystem integration.
 By utilizing prebuilt templates and connectors, partner onboarding time has never been quicker.
 Companies also can modernize their legacy environment because they have an integration platform that supports any new technologies they require.
 Additionally, business ecosystem integration helps consolidate disparate technologies, automate data transaction processing, and provide better visibility into your end-to-end data flows.